Daniel-KM/Omeka-S-module-Common/README.md

   - AssetUrl for internal assets
   - DefaultSite
+  - DeferredJobDispatch, to run multiple individual jobs in bulk
   - EasyMeta to get ids, terms and labels from properties, classes, templates, vocabularies; to get main data types too (literal, resource or uri); to get resource api names from any names used in Omeka and modules.